hacksu/How-To-Python/README.md

 search_for("Anonymouse")
 ```

-The parameter `search_term` will take on the value of the string `"Anonymouse"`, and that mouse will be found in the list and then printed out when the function runs with those variables.
+The parameter `search_term` will take on the value of the string "Anonymouse", and that mouse will be found in the list and then printed out as the function runs with those variables.
 That's all very well, but it's very predictable since the search term string is baked right into the program.
 Let's try getting it from user input:

 ```python
 term_from_input = input("Enter a search term: ")